arcadiapage/arcadiapage.github.io/_posts/2022-07-03-as-a-highly-sensitive-person-it-s-ok-to-say-no-to-hustling.md

 subtitle: ''
 ---

-**If the topic of this post resonates with you, you'll probably also appreciate my latest book,** [**Love Your Sensitivity: 7 Essential Life Changes to Make After Learning You're a Highly Sensitive Person**](https://payhip.com/b/KI5eW)

 For highly sensitive people living in a world that encourages pushing through overstimulation is tough.
 When you feel tired, worn out, and overwhelmed, the general advice is to drink more coffee and work through it.

 We often hear, "No pain, no gain."